Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * s1:s2:s3 is the axis orientation as normalized XYZ directions.
 The direction reference are the world coordinates.
 * q1:q2:q3 is a point on this axis in cartesian world coordinates
 * M and it's 12 values is a transformation matrix from begin to end of the chain. r11 to r33 are the values of the rotation matrix, p1 to p3 are the XYZ positions, with respect to the origin (base).
 * reference are the actuator's angles in degrees which are used to calculate the M values.
 It defines the workmode, i. e. which of the up to 16 possible solutions for a given position is choosen.
 Default are home position's angles.
+This parameter isn't needed for calculations, but is informative only.

-The choice of the angles and M influence the performance of calculations: if they are near the desired target, iterations are faster.
+The choice of the angles and M influence the performance of calculations: if they are near the desired target, less iterations are needed.

 When using D parameter with DH values, the C values are calculated from them and the workmode angles are used for M and Mangles.
 When only R is used and not D, D is not calculated.